Closing Date: 4th September, 2026

 EEO Statement: The United States government does not discriminate in employment on the basis of race, color, religion, sex, pregnancy, national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service or other non-merit factor.

-Responsibilities will increase and assignments will become more complex as your training and experience progress.
+Responsibilities will increase and assignments will become more complex as an AUSA is trained and gains experience.

 Security Requirements: Initial appointment is conditioned upon a satisfactory preemployment adjudication.
 This includes fingerprint, credit and tax checks, and drug testing.
 In addition, continued employment is subject to a favorable adjudication of a background investigation.